History of the Southern United States: Early attempts and first permanent settlements (1585–1650)

+Colonial society and economy in the 17th century (1650–1700)

-A key figure in the Virginia Colony and Southern political and cultural development generally was William Berkeley, who served, with some interruptions, as governor of Virginia from 1645 until 1675.
+A key figure in the region's political and cultural development was William Berkeley, who served, with some interruptions, as governor of Virginia from 1645 until 1675.
 His desire for an elite immigration to Virginia led to the "Second Sons" policy, in which younger sons of English aristocrats were recruited to emigrate to Virginia.
 Berkeley also emphasized the headright system, the offering of large tracts of land to those arriving in the colony.
 This early immigration by an elite contributed to the development of an aristocratic political and social structure in the South.

-English colonists, especially young indentured servants, continued to arrive along the southern Atlantic coast.
-Virginia became a prosperous English colony.
-The area now known as Georgia was also settled.
-Its beginnings under James Oglethorpe were as a resettlement colony for imprisoned debtors.